How Brilliant Earth Supports Children’s Education in the DRC through the Diamond Development Initiative

 In order to alleviate these issues, The Diamond Development Initiative (DDI) started their mobile school project, where children of alluvial miners will now have access to education.

 DDI is an organization dedicated to making artisanal mining sustainable.
-In Africa and South America, around 1.5 million artisanal diamond diggers produce between 15-20% of gem-quality diamonds, depending on the year.
+In Africa and South America, around 1.5 million artisanal diamond diggers produce about 20% of the world’s gem-quality diamonds.
 Workers and their families live largely outside the formal economy, and are vulnerable to exploitation.

 Supporters of DDI’s pioneering program hope the mobile school concept will one day make child labor in the DRC a thing of the past.